MVD for Trigeminal Neuralgia, aka ‘Tic’ Facial Pain

 Patients with trigeminal neuralgia should NOT feel that “nothing can be done” for their pain, NOR should they undergo any potentially destructive radiation of the brainstem as the first-line treatment, when there is a typically safe and effective time-tested and minimally invasive microsurgical solution that does not involve any entry into or destruction of brain tissue.

-Patients with suspected trigeminal neuralgia should be appropriately imaged to ensure that there is no tooth abscess, or any multiple sclerosis plaque or other structural lesion (i.e., skull base or posterior fossa tumour or vascular mass) in or near the ‘pons’ and/or trigeminal ganglion and/or skull base trigeminal nerve branches, that may be causing the facial pain.
+Patients with suspected trigeminal neuralgia should be appropriately imaged (via, e.g., dental OPG and brain MRI/A) to ensure that there is no tooth abscess, or any multiple sclerosis plaque or other structural lesion (i.e., skull base or posterior fossa tumour or vascular mass) in or near the ‘pons’ and/or trigeminal ganglion and/or skull base trigeminal nerve branches, that may be causing the facial pain.

 Click images for larger view

 I have nearly 20 years of neurosurgical experience with MVD microsurgery, with overall excellent and enduring results for my patients to date.
-Excellent microsurgical technique (click the video link at the bottom of this page, for an example from one of many such surgeries), careful patient preparation and positioning, and a focus on patient safety are key to this.
-I use a small incision behind the ear, a small/mini-craniotomy (less than the size of an Australian 20 cent coin), and advanced retractorless microsurgical techniques to access and decompress the trigeminal nerve complex.
+Meticulous microsurgical technique (click the video link at the bottom of this page, for an example from one of many such surgeries), careful patient preparation and positioning, and a focus on patient safety are key to this (e.g., real-time nerve monitoring, nerve stimulation, temporary lumbar CSF drainage, neuronavigation, and meticulous attention to detail).
+I use a small ‘boomerang-shaped’ incision behind the ear, a small/mini-craniotomy (less than the size of an Australian 20 cent coin), and advanced retractorless microsurgical techniques to access and decompress the trigeminal nerve complex.

 Click images for larger view